Slyracoon23/katacoda-scenarios/kube-dds/step2.md

 - scheduled the application to run on that Node
 - configured the cluster to reschedule the instance on a new Node when needed

-The current command scan is scanning for any viruses on the host machine.

 To list your deployments use the `get deployments` command:

 `kubectl get deployments`{{execute}}